Everesh/odin-chess/help/rules.md

 Pawns can move 2 up if its the first move they would perform

 ###### En passant
-Pawn can capture other pawns as if the initial move was a normal pawn move the very next turn after it has been used *I can't be assed to formualte this coherently, you know what enpassant is*
+If a pawn uses aformentioned innitial move, it can be captured as if it moved just 1 space the very next turn by enemy pawns

 ###### Castling
 IF the king has not yet moved